 7 ounces high-quality dark chocolate, finely chopped

-Once the meringue is at firm peak stage, spoon a tiny dot of it onto each of the four corners of a baking sheet and press the parchment paper liner down over it.
+Once the meringue is at firm peak stage, spoon a tiny dot of it onto each of the 4 corners of a baking sheet and press the parchment paper liner down over it.
 This will anchor the parchment paper.

-Bake until the meringues harden on the outside, develop cracks and are only slightly moist on the inside, about 2 hours (this can vary widely depending on your oven).
+Bake until meringues harden on the outside, develop cracks, and are only slightly moist on the inside, about 2 hours (this can vary widely depending on your oven).
 To test for doneness, remove one meringue, allow to cool at room temperature for 5 minutes, then break open to check texture.
 The center should only be slightly moist at this point.

-Allow the meringues to cool on a wire rack.
-Allow them to cool for at least 1 hour (see note) in a dry place before storing them in a container with the lid left only partially on.
+Allow meringues to cool on a wire rack.
+Allow them to cool for at least 1 hour (see notes) in a dry place before storing them in a container with the lid left only partially on.
 Moisture and humidity will cause them to melt, so try to use them soon after baking.